kuznia-rdzeni/coreblocks/docs/synthesis/Synthesis.md

 ## Benchmarking

-The maximum clock frequency determined by synthesis isn't the only performance measurement.
-Theoretically there is always a possibility to increase Fmax by increasing the latency.
-So to avoid pitfall of too big latency we introduced monitoring of instructions executed per clock cycle (IPC).
-This is done by simulating the core with cycle accuracy and executing benchmarks written in C on such core.
+The maximum clock frequency determined by synthesis isn't the only measure of performance.
+Theoretically, there is always a possibility to increase Fmax by increasing the latency.
+To avoid the pitfall of too big latency, we have introduced the monitoring of instructions executed per clock cycle (IPC).
+This is done by simulating the core with cycle accuracy and running benchmarks written in C on such core.
 As benchmarking programs we use [embench](https://github.com/embench/embench-iot/tree/master).

-Benchmarking is done in two steps.
-First we compile C programs to binary format and next binaries are executed on simulated core.
-Compilation is done using [riscv-gnu-toolchain](https://github.com/riscv/riscv-gnu-toolchain), with glibc compiled to different architectural subsets of RiscV extensions.
-The configuration of riscv-gnu-toolchain used in Coreblocks is described in [riscv-toolchain.Dockerfile](https://github.com/kuznia-rdzeni/coreblocks/blob/master/docker/riscv-toolchain.Dockerfile).
+The benchmarking is done in two steps.
+First, we compile C programs into binary format and then run the binaries on simulated core.
+The compilation is done using [riscv-gnu-toolchain](https://github.com/riscv/riscv-gnu-toolchain), with glibc compiled for different architectural subsets of RISC-V extensions.
+The configuration of the riscv-gnu-toolchain used in Coreblocks is described in [riscv-toolchain.Dockerfile](https://github.com/kuznia-rdzeni/coreblocks/blob/master/docker/riscv-toolchain.Dockerfile).
-Benchmarks can be compiled once and used repeatedly as long as there will be no need for adding support for the new RiscV extensions or the embench wouldn't be updated.
+Benchmarks can be compiled once and used repeatedly as long as there is no need to add support for the new RISC-V extensions or the embench isn't be updated.

-Having binaries we can execute them in simulation.
-This is done using [Cocotb](https://github.com/cocotb/cocotb) and [Verilator](https://github.com/verilator/verilator).
-First we generate Verilog code which describes Coreblocks instance.
+Once we have binaries, we can execute them in simulation.
+This is done with [Cocotb](https://github.com/cocotb/cocotb) and [Verilator](https://github.com/verilator/verilator).
+First we generate Verilog code describing Coreblocks instance.
-Then it is passed to Verilator for compilation and Cocotb controls execution of program, by stubbing external interfaces.
-Compiled Verilator in compatible version is available in [Verilator.Dockerfile](https://github.com/kuznia-rdzeni/coreblocks/blob/master/docker/Verilator.Dockerfile).
+Then it is passed to Verilator for compilation and Cocotb controls the execution of the program, by stubbing external interfaces.
+Compiled Verilator in a compatible version is available in [Verilator.Dockerfile](https://github.com/kuznia-rdzeni/coreblocks/blob/master/docker/Verilator.Dockerfile).

 ### Benchmarks manual execution
 ```bash